top of page

 ALL BUT DISSERTATION SURVIVAL GUIDE: NOT JUST FOR ABDs

-Don’t miss proven strategies for finishing your academic writing faster while enjoying the journey.
-Subscribe to the award-winning free e-letter, The All But Dissertation Survival Guide, brought to you by MentorCoach.
-As editor, I’m proud of the evidence-based tips and resource links we share for improving productivity and outlook--even if you are not a graduate student.
-Or peruse our extensive archives to savor articles like these (click title to download):
+Don’t miss out on proven strategies for getting your dissertation out the door faster while enjoying the journey.
+Subscribe free to the award-winning newsletter, The All But Dissertation Survival Guide, brought to you by MentorCoach.
+As editor, I am proud of the evidence-based tips and resource links we share for improving productivity and well-being for doctoral students (and they work for others too!).
+Peruse our extensive archives to savor articles like these (click title to download):

 Feel Like a Fraud?